-Beginning in 2015, tributary sampling target modified to 13 high flow events, representing 70% of the highest 5% of 365 daily flow values and 4 low flow events.
+1 Beginning in 2015, tributary sampling target modified to 13 high flow events, representing 70% of the highest 5% of 365 daily flow values and 4 low flow events.
 14 sampling events will be for full suite of parameters, (10 high flow and 4 low flow) and 3 sampling events will be for TP only.

-12.0 Sample Handling and Custody Requirements
+13.0 Sample Handling and Custody Requirements

 Samples are collected by field teams from Vermont and New York.
 Vermont samples remain in the team's custody until reaching the laboratory, where they are entered into the Laboratory's Information Management System (LIMS).
 Log-in is normally completed on the day of collection.
-The VTDEC Laboratory QAP (VTDEC 2013, http://www.anr.state.vt.us/dec/lab/htm/QualityControl.htm) provides additional detail on log-in and laboratory custody.
+The VAEL QSM provides additional detail on log-in and laboratory custody.

-Water quality samples collected by the NY team remain in the team's custody, under proper storage conditions, until arrangements can be made for transfer by VT staff to the VTDEC Laboratory, typically within 2-5 days.
+Water quality samples collected by the NY team remain in the team's custody, under proper storage conditions, until arrangements can be made for transfer by VT staff to VAEL, typically within 2-5 days.
 NY samples are entered into the LIMS by VT staff when they reach the Laboratory.
 Copies of the field data collection sheets accompany the samples.